intel/thc-drivers/Documents/intel-thc-hid.rst

 Generic Output Report Flow:

-- HID core calls hid_request or hid_output_report callback with a request to THC QuickSPI driver. hid_request is used for set/get feature report, and hid_output_request for output report.
+- HID core calls raw_request callback with a request to THC QuickSPI driver.
 - THC QuickSPI Driver converts request provided data into the output report packet and copies it to THC's write DMA buffer.
 - Start TxDMA to complete the write operation.